appctl serve

 # Read-only, dry-run demo instanceappctl serve --read-only --dry-run

-# Force a specific provider for a server that runs inside a CI jobappctl serve --provider openai --model gpt-4o-mini --confirm=falseSecurity notes
+# Force a specific provider for a read-only server inside a CI jobappctl serve --provider openai --model gpt-4o-mini --read-onlyWhat URL do I open?

 Section titled “Security notes”- The bind address defaults to